Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: Conclusions

 Overall, our RICC system can be used both to produce clusters matched to a standard cloud classification and to obtain more sophisticated insights into the robustness of those classifications.
 Now that we have validated that RICC satisfies our first four criteria, the fifth, \emph{stable} clusters~\cite{von2010clustering} could be a subject of future work.
+This fifth criterion is expected to support the determination of the optimal number of clusters in our framework.
 We also plan to apply RICC to large quantities of MODIS imagery to investigate 20-year global trends in the distribution of cloud patterns, with the goal of achieving a data-driven diagnosis of cloud organization behaviours.
 We also envision re-visiting regional changes in spatial cloud textures examined in previous large-scale studies~\cite{7451236} that demonstrated changes in the radiance and spatial texture changes of the Earth's atmosphere due to natural and anthropogenic variability in the climate system.